pmanikas/retro-games-with-ts/README.md

 - Space to shoot
 - Esc to pause

+### Dude Jump

+- Left/Right arrows to move
+- Left/Right side of the touch screen to move
+- Auto jump
+- Esc/Leave to pause

 ## License

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.